Secondhand smoke: Avoid dangers in the air

 Secondhand smoke causes or contributes to serious health problems, including:

 - Heart disease.
-Secondhand smoke damages blood vessels and interferes with circulation, which increases the risk of heart disease and heart attack.
+Exposure to secondhand smoke increases the risk of heart disease by about 25% to 30%.

 Secondhand smoke poses additional risks for children, who are especially vulnerable to the effects of secondhand smoke.
 Problems include:

-- Low birth weight.
+- Reduced birth weight.
 Exposure to secondhand smoke during pregnancy increases the risk of having a baby with a reduced birth weight.

 - Sudden infant death syndrome (SIDS).
 Secondhand smoke exposure is believed to increase the risk of SIDS.